Sheshiyer/wiki-heyzackai/00-foundation/zack-ai-product-positioning-summary.md

 - The Future of Family AI

 Hero Message:
-“The AI companion that helps your child learn, grow, and thrive—with complete privacy protection.”
+“The AI companion that helps your child learn, grow, and thrive—with privacy and safety controls you manage.”

 Summary:
 Zack AI Companion provides a trusted, premium AI experience that helps children learn and grow, while parents maintain control and privacy.
 It combines intelligent, multilingual learning with emotionally aware interactions—delivering screen‑free playtime and measurable educational outcomes.